10 tips for writing a professional and effective complaint email

 Include any supporting material

-Depending on the nature of your problem—whether a product or a service—include all supporting material along with your detailed description, such as:
+Depending on the nature of your problem—whether a product or a service—include all supporting material along with your detailed description.
+Atlassian's support best practices recommend comprehensive documentation to accelerate troubleshooting, such as:

 - Computer specs